 Table 9 shows the percentage of high school graduates aged 25 and older, the percentage of people with a Bachelor's Degree aged 25 and older, and the percentage of people with a Graduate or Professional Degree aged 25 and older.
-The North Carolina High School graduation rate was 87.8% while the Mid-East Region's High School graduation rate was 83.9%.
-Pitt County was the only county higher than the state at 89.3%, while Beaufort County was about equal to the state at 87.7%.
-The other counties had High School graduation rates below the state average with Martin County at 83.4%, Hertford County at 80.8%, and Bertie County at 78.4%.
+The North Carolina High School graduation rate was 89.4% while the Mid-East Region's average High School graduation rate was 84.7%.
+Pitt County was the only county higher than the state at 90.2%.
+The other counties had High School graduation rates below the state average with Beaufort County at 86.8%, Hertford County at 83.9%, Martin County at 82.0%, and Bertie County at 80.5%.

-The North Carolina percentage of persons 25 years and older with a Bachelor's Degree or higher was 31.3%, while the Mid-East Region Bachelor Degree rate was 19.6%.
-Pitt County was the only county higher than the state at 32.7%.
-Beaufort County (20.6%), Bertie County (13.6%), Hertford County (14.9%) and Martin County (16.4%) were lower than the state for the population 25 years and older with Bachelor's Degrees or higher.
+The North Carolina percentage of persons 25 years and older with a Bachelor's Degree or higher was 33.9%, while the Mid-East Region's average Bachelor Degree rate was 20.1%.
+All counties were lower than the state for the population 25 years and older with Bachelor's Degrees or higher with Pitt County at 33.1%, Beaufort County at 19.5%, Bertie County at 16.6%, Hertford County at 16.0%, and Martin County at 15.5%.

-The North Carolina percentage of persons 25 years and older with a Graduate or Professional Degree was 11.3%, while the Mid-East Region's rate was 7.5%.
-Pitt County (12.2%) was higher than the state, while Beaufort County (8.1%), Bertie County (5.5%), Hertford County (5.8%) and Martin County (5.7%) were lower than the state for the population with Graduate or Professional Degrees.
+The North Carolina percentage of persons 25 years and older with a Graduate or Professional Degree was 12.5%, while the Mid-East Region's average rate was 7.4%.
+Pitt County (13.2%) was higher than the state, while Beaufort County (7.2%), Hertford County (6.6%), Bertie County (5.7%) and Martin County (4.3%) were lower than the state for the population with Graduate or Professional Degrees.